GoingtoRock/CodeChallenge/misc/README.md

-Mainly from the real world interview
+Mainly from the real world interviews